ApolloTang/react-redux-tutorial/README.md

 ------------
-[1]: If you are on Window machine, before you do 'npm i' you have to delete node_modules from the lesson directory and copy .babelrc to the lesson directory:
+[1]: If you are on Window machine, before you do 'npm i' you have to delete node_modules from the lesson directory and also copy .babelrc to the lesson directory:
 ```sh
 cd ./part-1-react-fundamental/01-00-component
 rm ./node_modules
 cp ../../.babelrc .
 npm i
 ```
-This is because I have symbolically link each node_modules/ to the one in its parent folder.
-Unfortunately Linux symbolic link is not reconized by Windows, as the result npm will is confused and throw errors.
-By removing this file, npm can install node packages normally; the trade off is that you have to install the packages in each lesson, which take long time and can be annoying.
+This is because I have symbolically linked each node_modules/ to the one in its parent folder.
+Unfortunately Linux symbolic link is not reconized by Windows, as the result npm run on window is confused and throw errors.
+By removing this file, npm can install node packages normally; the trade off is that you have to install the packages in each lesson, which takes long time and can be annoying.

 The second step that you have to copy .babelrc to each lesson folder because for some reason Windows does not search up to parent directory to look for babel configuration.